If you’re a residential builder, you may be required to participate in the BCRP as a condition of obtaining eligibility with the icare HBCF.

 If you’ve already been assessed as eligible but you would like to change your eligibility profile, the BCRP may help you develop the skills and experience required to take on larger and more complex residential building projects.

 The BCRP assists new entrants to the building industry, as well as existing small to medium builders without demonstrated experience for proposed projects.

-The bcrp is intended to be a transition phase.
-You can apply to have the requirement removed from your eligibility conditions, once you have demonstrated satisfactory competency for that project type.
+The BCRP is intended to be a transition phase.
+You can apply to have the requirement removed from your eligibility conditions once you have demonstrated satisfactory competency for that project type.
 Consideration can be given to removing the condition requiring participation in the BCRP after three (3) completed projects.

 As a participant in the program, you’ll have the opportunity to obtain mentored project management experience.

-The bcrp is overseen and managed by us, and delivered (until the 10th of July 2019) by five authorised service providers.
+The BCRP is overseen and managed by us, and delivered by authorised service providers.

 - review contract documents for a project to ensure that you provide a detailed budget that includes a gross margin that is reasonable for the project type, size, value and other project requirements

 - determine a schedule of performance reviews, including site inspections, to ensure your supervision and contract administration is appropriate